hyperledger-labs/perun-doc/source/introduction.rst

 provides an interface for users to manage their keys/identities; off-chain networking; open, transact and settle state-channels.

-For detailed information on perun-node, see here.
+For detailed information on perun-node, read the :ref:`Introduction:Perun-node` section.

 Link to the project on GitHub: https://github.com/hyperledger-labs/perun-node